Seeds of Nazism?

 Part of the controversy around this film is the statement early in the narration that this story would, more or less, help explain the future events in Germany.
 I doubt Haneke felt he was outlining reasons for the rise of National Socialism, but what he delivers, if you will, is fascism in microcosm.
 There are certainly clues about the fertile ground the culture provided for subsequent events.
 The village children behave as a pack or mob, and the teacher’s suspicions for some of the nasty events settles on them.
 The group appear uniform and are taught the value of conformity, control and rules.
 Certainly, difference in the form of Sigi, the Baron’s long haired son and Karli, the retarded son of the midwife, is punished.
 When the teacher (the one good man) raises the possibility of the children’s culpability with the Pastor (the institutional status quo), he is threatened with public denunciation.
 The Pastor is mostly found lecturing the children on the virtues of order, to guard against chaos, particularly that from within.

 The White Ribbon of the title is a symbol of purity, tied to the children after various indiscretions, reminding them that purity is to be cherished and striven for.
 Another symbol of institutional strength, the Doctor, is seen to be corrupt and venal, succumbing to temptation and a life of hypocrisy.
 Haneke is once again putting seemingly decent, upright people under pressure from outside forces to test their moral mettle.
 A pet theme of his seems to be that rules and ritual can be a bulwark against rips in the social fabric to some extent, but when those threats come from within, from the nature of man, they are useless.
 Pointedly, Haneke lingers over all the wording of the Lord’s Prayer, reminding us of the wish to be ‘delivered from evil’.
 How are we to be delivered from the evil within?
 Western culture is primed to think in terms of messiah/saviour paradigms, be it a middle ages Knight or a gunslinger in the old west.
 Witness the recent events in the US and the fervour that greeted Obama’s election.
 No less a personage than the noted political analyst Beyonce breathlessly declared ‘He’s the one’.
+The American right were saying the same thing 8 years later when Donald Trump emerged from the slime.
 Unfortunately, for the Germans their Dark Messiah arrived in time to exploit the national neuroses over post WW1 traumas, tying a different kind of ribbon to their arms whilst spouting purity of a racial kind, and led them not to the Aryan promised land.